Teamd3p/deepratanpara/README.md

 **Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/ece066d1-7391-4676-a466-496e57f35260) and start prompting.
+Simply visit the [Portfolio](https://deepratanpara.vercel.app/) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

 **Use your preferred IDE**